-- Manarola might be named by many the best village in the Cinque Terre, mainly because of the views, but also because the train station is steps away from the city center.
+- Manarola might be named by many of the best villages in the Cinque Terre, mainly because of the views, but also because the train station is steps away from the city center.

 - Riomaggiore – we stayed here and I honestly find this place to be very charming.
-And once the sun sat, the streets were empty.
+And once the sun set, the streets were empty.